IBM/microservices-traffic-management-using-istio/README.md

 #### [Troubleshooting](#troubleshooting-1)

-# Part A: Deploy Istio service mesh and sample application on Kubernetes
+# Part A: Deploy Istio service mesh and application on Kubernetes cluster

 ## 1. Install Istio on Kubernetes